MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

   - Select the "Resoruce groups" button from the landing page.

 > [!TIP]
-> <details><summary>If you don't know what a [resource group](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/organize-resources) is...</summary>
+> <details><summary>If this is the first time you hear the term 'resource group'...</summary>
 >
-> ...you might want to know that it is a kind of container that will hold all resources that constitute your application -- such as the database, the virtual networking components and the Azure Function to host your application code.
+> ...you might want to know that a [resource group](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/organize-resources) is a kind of container that will hold all resources that constitute your application -- such as the database, the virtual networking components and the Azure Function to host your application code.
 >
 > </details>